The Best Influencer Marketing Platforms With a Developer API (2026)

 API docs: docs.modash.io

-Modash is the platform that engineers actually want to integrate with, because it was built like an API product first and a dashboard second.
-The search surface covers more than 250 million creator profiles across Instagram, TikTok, and YouTube, and the REST API exposes most of what the UI does — discovery, profile lookups, audience reports, and performance data.
+Modash is the platform that engineers actually want to integrate with.
+It was built like an API product first and a dashboard second.
+The search surface covers more than 250 million creator profiles across Instagram, TikTok, and YouTube.
+The REST API exposes most of what the UI does.
+That means discovery, profile lookups, audience reports, and performance data.

-If you have ever tried to wire up a "find creators that match this brief" feature inside your own product and ended up scraping public pages until you got rate-limited into oblivion, Modash is the boring, sensible answer.
+Maybe you have tried to wire up a "find creators that match this brief" feature inside your own product.
+Maybe you ended up scraping public pages until you got rate-limited into oblivion.
+If so, Modash is the boring, sensible answer.
 It does not pretend to manage your campaigns, send emails, or run your payments.
 It hands you structured creator data and gets out of the way.

 API & Platform Features